BlackTrace/Chrome-App-Bound-Encryption-Decryption/docs/The_Elevator_Gets_an_Upgrade_Chrome_144_IElevator2_and_the_Mojo_Horizon.md

 abe_capable_interfaces_found: 11
 ```

-Edge has 12 interfaces - same count as Chrome 144 - but the composition tells a different story:
+Edge has 12 interfaces total (11 ABE-capable) - same count as Chrome 144 - but the composition tells a different story.
+The table below shows the 11 ABE-capable interfaces from the analysis:

 | Interface | IID | Notes |
 |-----------|-----|-------|